golanlevin/DrawingWithMachines/assignments/2025/05_pattern/README.md

 # 5: Pattern/Modularity

+This project has four components, which are due at the beginning of class on Wednesday, September 24:

 * 5.1. **Readings** *(30-45 minutes; 10%)*
 * 5.2. **Viewings** *(30 minutes; 10%)*
 * 5.3. **Dead-Simple Truchet Tiling** *(5-30 minutes; 10%)*
 * 5.4. **Pattern Composition** *(6 hours; 70%)*

 ---